-Within the very broad range of what is called “Christian” we identify ourselves Evangelicals, we stand within the Reformed tradition, our church government is Presbyterian, and within the Scottish context we have our roots in the Disruption of 1843.
-Our beliefs are [sort of] summarised in The Westminster Confession of Faith.
+Within the very broad range of what is called “Christian” in Scotland today, we identify ourselves as disciples of Jesus within the Reformed tradition.
+Within the Scottish context we have our roots in the Disruption of 1843, when our fore-bearers parted company with the mainline Church of Scotland.
+Thus far, we’ve not yet found a compelling reason to go back.
+Our beliefs are [sort of*] summarised in The Westminster Confession of Faith.

-The congregation’s area “covers” the whole of the South End of the Isle of Skye.
+The congregation’s “area” covers the whole of the South End of the Isle of Skye.
 This includes Kyleakin, the first village on the Skye side of the Skye Bridge; the townships around Broadford; and the Sleat peninsula – described as the Garden of Skye, thanks to its mild micro-climate and fertile soil.
-We have buildings in each of these three areas:
+We have buildings and public worship in:

 Sleat – the church (and manse) is 200 yards up the Sasaig Road, in the village of Teangue.
 The church is well signposted (Sasaig Road is opposite the old church, now privately owned), and is a modern building.